Last updated: 7th May 2017.

 Furthermore, in the Maldives, Friday and Saturday is the weekend, with Friday being a day of rest.
 Everything but restaurants close down on Fridays and ferries cease to run.

 Pork and alcohol is banned, and there are also no dogs in the country.
-You won’t be able to find a drink anywhere outside of the resorts.
-It’s not even like it’s banned but you can secretly buy it at expensive prices — we didn’t see it for sale anywhere, and weren’t offered any while we’re there.
+You won’t be able to find an alcoholic drink anywhere outside of the resorts.
+It’s not even like it’s banned but you can secretly buy it at expensive prices — we didn’t see it for sale anywhere and weren’t offered any while we were there.
 If you’re hoping for cocktails or beers at sunset, you’ll have to stick with bottles of water instead.

 So what should you wear on the local islands?

 For both females and males there’s a strict dress code: shoulders and thighs to be covered at all times, even when on the beach.
 No see-through clothing, either.
 Guys, you won’t be able to go shirtless or wear shorts that expose your thighs, and females, you won’t be able to wear a bikini or swimming costume.

 I would swim in board shorts and a baggy t-shirt in the ocean.
 For walking around the island, I usually stuck to jeans and a t-shirt.
 I’d wear a knee-length dress when heading out for dinner and wrap a shawl around my shoulders.